 When visiting Galway it can often be easy to overlook the incredible towns and villages that reside in East Galway County - we are here to change that!
 East Galway has an abundance of hidden gems, historic landmarks and friendly locals who together make this area of Galway an unmissable summer holiday destination.
 Just to give you a taste of all the things to do here we have put together a list of some of the key places you should check out for yourself this summer.

-Loughrea / Things to-do in Loughrea / Trip highlights; Lough Rea Hotel & Spa (stay + spa), The Village Inn (food+drink), Slieve Aughty Centre (visit), Woodville Walled Gardens (discover), Turoe Pet Farm (family activity).
+Trip highlights; Lough Rea Hotel & Spa (accommodation), The Village Inn (dining), Slieve Aughty Centre (activities), Woodville Walled Gardens (discover), Turoe Pet Farm (family-friendly).

-Portumna / Things to-do in Portumna / Trip highlights; Portumna Castle & Gardens (visit), Farmers Market (shop), Irish Workhouse Centre (discover).
+Trip highlights; Portumna Castle & Gardens (visit), Farmers Market (shop), Irish Workhouse Centre (discover), Podumna Glamping Village (accommodation).

 Ballinasloe / Trip highlights; An Táin Bar (drink), Shearwater Hotel (stay + spa), Woodlawn House (discover).